Aegon253/CodeAlpha_Network_Sniffer/README.md

 ### - Capture live network packets.
 ### - Display detailed information about each packet, including source and destination IPs.
 ### - ports, and protocol types.
-### - Support for various protocols such as TCP, UDP, and ICMP.
+### - Support for various protocols such as TCP, UDP, and HTTP.

 ## Requirements